shortdoom/gh-fake-analyzer/README.md

 Report file is main output file, `{username}.json` file is the full data dump (can be long).
 Cross-search both files for the best effect.

-- The `{username}.json` file contains the user's profile data, all repositories hosted on the user's account (forked and not), all commit data (including commit messages to any repositories hosted on the user's account), as well as following and followers data.
+- The `{username}.json` file contains all repositories hosted on the user's account (forked and not) and all commit data (including commit messages to any repositories hosted on the user's account).
 The `date_filter` will only be non-empty if a suspicious flag is raised (experimental, low confidence).
 The `commit_filter` will only be present if `--commit_search` flag was used.

 - The `report.json` is built on top off `{username}.json` file.
-Additionally, it contains more of external data for profile, such as the user's pull requests created to any repository, as well as commits added to any repository (including repositories not hosted on the user's account).
+It contains profile, followers, following and additionally, more of external data for profile, such as the user's pull requests created to any repository, as well as commits added to any repository (including repositories not hosted on the user's account).
 It also contains a list of `unique_emails` (emails of contributors to the user's hosted repositories) extracted from the commit data.
-Additionally, for easier access, followers/following data is repeated as a GitHub URL.

 IMPORTANT NOTE: The `unique_emails` in `report.json` are not limited to the repository owner's emails.
 This list may include emails of external contributors to the repository or even completely spoofed emails.
 Copy the email address and search `{username}.json` for it to get the exact commit where e-mail was used.
 It may be far-detached from the account you're analyzing.